Parking is subject to UNH parking regulations. Any issue not referenced in the manual is unauthorized. Regulations are subject to periodic revision.

 c.
 Emergency Services Lot (Emergency Service permit required 24 hours/7 days)

-m.
-ADA/accessible spaces (proper permits required 24 hours/7 days)
+l.
+ADA/accessible spaces (eligible permit required 24 hours/7 days)

 Section 2.
-Resident Halls—Special Provisions During the move-in and move-out periods, e.g. the beginning of fall semester and the end of Spring Semester, special provisions may be made for parking while loading and unloading belongings.
-Such provisions are at the direction of the Director of Transportation Services.
-No other such special provisions exist.
+Resident Halls—Special Provisions During the designated move-in and move-out periods, e.g. the beginning of fall semester and the end of Spring Semester, special provisions may be made or obtained for parking while loading and unloading belongings.
+Such provisions are at the direction of the Director of Transportation Services, and are not normally extended at other times of the year.

 Section 3.
 Special Events Parking From time to time a special event, conference, workshop, institute, construction project, reconfiguration of campus parking, or other such activity may cause the reservation, closure, or reclassification of part or the whole of a campus lot.
 During such occasions, the classifications and/or availability of campus lots or spaces within are subject to change.